Skip to content

 What you will learn: How to deploy, secure, and operate the Scion Hub infrastructure, including setting up persistence, configuring runtime brokers, and managing user access.

 The Scion Hub is the central brain of a hosted Scion architecture.
-It maintains the state of all agents, groves, and runtime brokers, and provides the API used by the CLI and Web Dashboard.
+It maintains the state of all agents, projects, and runtime brokers, and provides the API used by the CLI and Web Dashboard.

 • Identity Provider: Manages user authentication (OAuth) and issues scoped JWTs for Agents and Brokers.